 - 1. Check whether the user remembered their password correctly before you start debugging the whole authentication mechanism. - 2.
-Determine the directory server which the machine relies on for authentication and make sure that it is up and running and properly communicating with the other machines.

-- 3. Determine that the user's user name and password work on other machines to make sure that their authentication data exists and is properly distributed. - 4.
+Determine the directory server which the machine relies on for authentication and make sure that it is up and running and properly communicating with the other machines. - 3.
+Determine that the user's user name and password work on other machines to make sure that their authentication data exists and is properly distributed. - 4.
 See if another user can log in to the misbehaving machine.
 If another user can log in without difficulty or if root can log in, log in and examine the system journal with the journalctl -e > file.
 Locate the time stamps that correspond to the login attempts and determine if PAM has produced any error messages. - 5.
 Try to log in from a console (using Ctrl Alt F1).
 If this is successful, the problem is not with PAM or the directory server on which the user's home is hosted, because it is possible to authenticate this user on this machine.
-Try to locate any problems with the X Window System or the GNOME desktop. - 6.
+Try to locate any problems with the X Window System or the GNOME desktop.
+For more information, refer to Section 40.3.4, "GNOME desktop has issues". - 6.
 If the user's home directory has been used with another Linux distribution, remove the Xauthority file in the user's home.
 Use a console login via Ctrl Alt F1 and run rm .Xauthority as this user.
 This should eliminate X authentication problems for this user.
-Try graphical login again.
+Try graphical login again. - 7.
+If the desktop could not start because of corrupt configuration files, proceed with Section 40.3.4, "GNOME desktop has issues".

-42.4.3 Login to encrypted home partition fails
+40.3.3 Login to encrypted home partition fails